Welcome to St. John's Cathedral

 Social Distance Worship

 Watch the video below to learn what to expect at a social distance (SD) worship service.

 Note that any public location w…Read More »

 "As the Vestry, we believe that we are called to be disciples.
 As disciples, we live in Eucharistic community.
 To live in community means: we worship every Sunday together; we practice a daily discipline of prayer; we actively support the cathedral by generously pledging and giving our money; and we serve Christ through the ministries of St. John’s Cathedral."
 (Vestry Stewardsh…Read More »

-Several Community Forums were held to better understand what the next steps for the Cathedral District should be.
-Below is a link to the findings of those forums.
+Several Community Forums were held in 2019 to better understand what the next steps for the Cathedral District should be.
+Below is …Read More »

 St. John’s Cathedral has always stood on this very spot, Billy Goat Hill, the highest geographical point in Jacksonville.
 Our Cathedral has a rich past that you can read about in the attached PDFs.
 When the population began moving out of the downtown area in the 1960s, this congregation felt strongly that God was calling us to stay here in the heart of the city.
 Since that tim…Read More »